WebAssembly/spec/spectec/doc/Language.md

 Using the escape `$(...)` inside an arithmetic expression inversely escapes back to regular expressions.

+Numeric values can be *converted implicitly* to types of larger value range.
+All such safe numeric conversions are applied implicitly by SpecTec.

-Values can be converted explicitly between different numeric types, using the form `$numtyp$(...)`.
+Values can also be *converted explicitly* between different numeric types, using the form `$numtyp$(...)`.
 This is a partial operation,
 it is undefined when the operand value is not representable in the target type.
-(Conversely, all safe numeric conversions are applied implicitly by SpecTec, and do not need to be written out.)

 #### Tuples